 It’s that constant flux between individuality and self expression that’s fuelled our self growth into maturity.

-We’ve wrestled between being accepted and being our own unique individual selves.
+We’ve wrestled between being accepted and being our own unique individual selves, having personal independence.

 When we were young we were the good ones, the polite kids that made everyone smile, the ones teachers called good students.